 To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., 95% CI) or reasonable ranges (±10%) to evaluate changes in cost per additional QALY for each TIM compared to conventional treatment.
-The tornado charts for ustekinumab in a biologic-naïve population and biologic-experienced population are presented in Figure 5.4 as an example.
+The tornado charts for vedolizumab in a biologic-naïve population and biologicexperienced population are presented in Figure 5.4 as an example.
 The results for other comparators were similar and are presented in the Appendix.
-For all comparisons, the health state utility of active UC was the most important driver of model results, with some cost per QALY estimates falling below the \$150,000 per QALY threshold when the low estimate for utility was applied.
-Specifically, the incremental cost per QALY for infliximab, infliximab-dyyb, infliximab-abda, and vedolizumab fell below \$150,000 when using the low value for utility of active UC health state in the biologic-naïve population.
-This was true only for tofacitinib in the biologic-experienced population.
-Other key drivers across most comparisons were utility of the response and remission health states, cost of TIMs, and the probability of non-response, response without remission, response with remission for conventional treatment.
+For all comparisons, the health state utility of active UC was the most important driver of model results, with the cost per QALY for infliximab falling below the \$150,000 per QALY threshold when the low estimate for utility was applied.
+Other key drivers across most comparisons were utility of the response and remission health states, efficacy of TIMs, and cost of TIMs.

-bio: biologic, exp: experienced, resp: response without remission, RR: risk ratio, tx: treatment, UC: ulcerative colitis, ust: ustekinumab
+bio: biologic, exp: experienced, IV: intravenous, resp: response without remission, QALY: quality-adjusted life year, RR: risk ratio, UC: ulcerative colitis, vedo: vedolizumab

 The proportion of probabilistic sensitivity analysis iterations with an incremental cost-effectiveness ratio below thresholds ranging from \$50,000 to \$250,000 per QALY gained are presented in Table 5.27 for the biologic-naïve population and Table 5.28 for the biologic-experienced population.
 Full results of probabilistic sensitivity analysis are presented in Appendix Tables E10 and E11.
 The mean probabilistic estimate of cost per QALY was above \$150,000 for all TIMs in both populations.
-For the biologic-naïve population, only infliximab and its biosimilars were likely (>50%) to be cost effective and only at the highest threshold (\$250,000 per QALY).
-The lower bound of the 95% credible interval for the incremental cost-effectiveness ratio did not fall below \$150,000 for any TIMs in the biologic-naïve population.
+For the biologic-naïve population, infliximab-dyyb had the highest probability of being cost effective at \$150,000 per QALY at 29%.
+The lower bound of the 95% credible interval for adalimumab, golimumab, ustekinumab, and vedolizumab did not fall below \$150,000 in the biologic-naïve population.
 For the biologic-experienced population, no TIMs were likely (>50%) to be cost effective at any of the thresholds and the lower bound of the 95% credible interval for the incremental cost-effectiveness ratios did not fall below \$150,000 for any TIMs.